 A CREAMY (ALMOST NO-BAKE) DESSERT

-So now, how do I segue from that barrel of laughs to talking about this recipe?
-Well, I can't really, so here it goes.
-Clearly I stink at small talk.
-To celebrate summer, I thought I'd share this old school recipe made with graham crackers, crushed pineapple, cream cheese and COOL WHIP.
-It was pretty popular in the 70's.
-It's simple to make but it's served chilled so it is refreshing and surprisingly does not taste heavy at all.
-This 8x8 dish can be cut into 12-15 pieces so it serves more than you would think.
-Do yourself a favor and bring back this favorite dessert and make it a 1970's summer to remember.
+To celebrate summer, I thought I’d share this old school recipe made with graham crackers, crushed pineapple, cream cheese and Cool Whip It was pretty popular in the 70’s.
+It’s simple to make but it’s served chilled so it is refreshing and surprisingly does not taste heavy at all.
+This 8×8-inch dish can be cut into 12-15 pieces so it serves more than you would think.
+Do yourself a favor and bring back this favorite dessert and make it a 1970’s summer to remember.

-Preheat oven to 300F.
-Crush your graham crackers.
-I just throw them in a Ziploc bag and pound the heck out of them.
+Preheat oven to 300F degrees.
+Crush the graham crackers.
+I just put them in a Ziploc bag and pound them.
 You can also just buy graham cracker crumbs too.
 Whatever works for you.
-I just happened to have these graham crackers for s'mores.
+I just happened to have these graham crackers for s’mores.